 Businesses typically operate across three layers of search visibility:

-- Search engine optimization (SEO): Improving rankings in traditional search results.
+- Search engine optimization (SEO): Improving rankings in traditional blue-link search results.

 - AEO: Structuring content so it can be extracted as direct answers.

-- Generative engine optimization (GEO): Influencing how AI systems describe brands and topics. in generated responses
+- Generative engine optimization (GEO): Influencing how AI systems describe brands and topics in generated responses, which is the umbrella term for optimizing brand presence in AI Search results.

 This shift reflects broader changes in how people discover information online.